 Suizhou Hubei, China Travel Guide

 Bus fares are typically low, ¥1-3 per ride.
 Payment options include cash (exact change often needed) or mobile payment apps like WeChat Pay or Alipay using QR codes.
 Public transport apps also link to these payment systems.
-Buses generally operate from early morning (about 6:00 AM) to late evening (about 9:00 PM - 10:00 PM).
+Buses generally operate from early morning (about 6:00 AM) to late evening (around 9:00 PM - 10:00 PM).

 Covers most city areas, connects attractions plus retail zones.